Back to Top

 Responsibility at Head of Division level for management and development of Census processing, dissemination and administrative data.

-Responsibility at Head of Division level for the development of a coordinated approach to surveys on income, consumption and wealth (ICW).
+Responsibility at Head of Division level for the development of a coordinated approach to income, consumption and wealth surveys; overseeing the compilation, analysis and dissemination of statistics and researcher microdata on ICW.

 Income, Consumption & Wealth (ICW)

-Responsibility at Head of Division level for the development and publication of statistics related to Housing.
+Responsibility at Head of Division level for Health and Historical Statistics

 Function